rust-lang/rfcs/text/0000-ptr-meta.md

 `VTable` could be made generic with a type parameter for the trait object type that it describes.
-This would avoid forcing that the size, alignment, and destruction pointers be in the same location (offset) for every vtables.
+This would avoid forcing that the size, alignment, and destruction pointers be in the same location (offset) for every vtable.
 But keeping them in the same location is probaly desirable anyway to keep code size

 [2579]: https://github.com/rust-lang/rfcs/pull/2579